 You must add a title to your chart before saving.

 - Choose the format of the chart (donut, column, lollipop, line, burnup) or numeric roll-up.

 - Layer filters on a single chart or numeric roll-up.
-For example, assignee, enum Custom Field option, section, task type, completion status, task status (upcoming, overdue, unscheduled), date filters.
+For example, assignee, single select custom field option, section, task type, completion status, task status (upcoming, overdue, unscheduled), date filters.
 Within relative date ranges, you can also select which date (creation, completion, due) you want to use.
 These are chart-specific, not dashboard-specific filters.

 How to edit your chart

-To edit your chart, click on the Pencil icon next to selected chart.
+To edit your chart, click on the Pencil icon next to the selected chart.

 From the next window, you can customize your chart to your specifications.

 When you’ve finished making your edits, click Save.

 You can reorder the layout of your charts using the drag and drop feature.